SolaimanDev/Content-Platform/README.md

-## 🚀 Please follow the instructions for Laravel API
+## 🚀 Please follow the instructions for Setup
 1. Navigate to the backend folder: cd backend